Conference grants for students and new graduatesResearch grants for students

 ISKO UK is offering the following support for students:

-Recipients of the award will have an opportunity to disseminate their research findings via ISKO UK.
-As part of that promotion, we would like to make your research available via our website or through a link to your institutional repository.
+Recipients of the award will be expected to disseminate their research findings via ISKO UK.
 As a minimum we would expect successful recipients to submit:

-When the research is concluded to the satisfaction of the university, an electronic copy of the thesis or dissertation should be emailed to the ISKO UK Secretary.
-Normally it will be made available as a downloadable file on the ISKO UK website.
-Alternatively, ISKO UK will provide a link from its website to the thesis in the University’s Institutional Repository.
-If there are other opportunities for publication, or for a presentation, these will be offered for discussion with the student.
+When the research is concluded to the satisfaction of the supervising institution, ISKO UK will provide a link from its website to the report/thesis in the institutional repository.
+If there are other opportunities for publication, or for a presentation, these will be offered for discussion with the successful student.